Table of Contents

 What are the Signs of an Alcohol Use Disorder?

 When someone has formed an AUD they will begin to display the warning signs of addiction.
 Even having just two of these symptoms is a sign of a mild AUD.
-Four to five symptoms is moderate AUD and 6+ is severe AUD:
+Four to five symptoms are moderate AUD and 6+ is severe AUD:

 - You drink more or longer than intended.